apache/skywalking/docs/en/swip/SWIP-1.md

   # remove the namespace from the lower service short name
   lower-short-name-remove-ns: "{ (u, l) -> u.shortName == l.shortName.substring(0, l.shortName.lastIndexOf('.')) }"

+# The hierarchy level of the service layer, the level is used to define the order of the service layer for UI presentation,
+# The level of the upper service should greater than the level of the lower service in `hierarchy` section.
 layer-levels:
-  # The hierarchy level of the service layer, the level is used to define the order of the service layer for UI presentation.
-  # The level of the upper service should greater than the level of the lower service in `hierarchy` section.
   MESH: 3
   GENERAL: 3
   VIRTUAL_DATABASE: 3